Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Conclusion

 \section{Conclusion}

-In this paper, we tackled the problem of developing a robust stabilizer system for humanoid robots.
-We proposed a framework based on a tight coupling between analytical control and deep reinforcement learning to combine the potential of both approaches.
-First, we used the LIP and DCM concepts to develop an analytical control framework to generate robust locomotion.
-Then, we designed a learning framework which extends the PPO algorithm with symmetric partial data augmentation to learn residuals on top of the analytical approach.
-This hybrid approach aims at unlocking the full potential of the robot by exploiting the consistency of the analytical solution, the adaptability of neural networks to adjust the control parameters in unforeseen circumstances, and the model's symmetry, while not totally constraining the exploration of asymmetric reactions.
+In this paper, we proposed a locomotion framework based on a tight coupling between analytical control and deep reinforcement learning to combine the potential of both approaches.
+First, we developed a closed-loop fully parametric gait generation kernel.
+Then, we designed a learning framework which extends PPO with symmetric partial data augmentation to learn residuals dynamics.
+This hybrid approach aims at unlocking the full potential of the robot by exploiting the consistency of the analytical solution, the generalisation ability of neural networks, and the model's symmetry, while not totally constraining the exploration of asymmetric reactions.

 The results attest the models' robustness in considerably noisy environments.
-The symmetry enhanced models were able to perform better in the scenarios where they learned, but were not able to generalize as well in unforeseen circumstances.
+The symmetry enhanced models were able to perform better in the scenarios where they learned, and with less samples, but were not able to generalise as well in unforeseen circumstances.
 However, the difference is partially explained by the way the reward function's influence penalty is less restrictive in challenging conditions.
-In comparison with an asymmetric approach, our symmetry learning method was more sample efficient and produced a behavior with less position drift, lowering the need for regulation in a high-level controller.
-In the future, we would like to explore the application of this hybrid approach on other types of gait, including running and climbing.
-Preliminary results show that the models trained in this work already generalize well to other gaits, such as walking forward, but are not yet ready for changes of direction or side walking.
+Preliminary results show that the models trained in this work already generalise well to other gaits, such as walking forward and walking in place on a rotating platform.
+In the future, we would like to explore the application of this hybrid approach to other types of gait, including running and climbing.